jittering/traefik-kop/README.md

-If your container is configured to use a network-routable IP address via an overlay network or CNI plugin, that address will override the `bind-ip` configuration above when the `traefik.docker.network` label is present.
+If your container is configured to use a network-routable IP address via an overlay network or CNI plugin, that address will override the `bind-ip` configuration above when the `traefik.docker.network` label is present on the service.

 ### Service port binding